How and when you’ll be inspected by Ofsted depends on whether you’re on the Childcare Register or the Early Years Register.

 Early Years Register

-If you’re on the Early Years Register, you’ll usually be inspected within the first 30 months of registration and then at least once in every inspection cycle.
+You’ll usually be inspected within the first 30 months of registering as a childminder or childcare provider, and at least once every 6 years after that.

 Getting notice of an inspection

 If you’re an organisation (like a nursery or pre-school), you’ll get a call on or after midday on the working day before the start of the inspection.
-You’ll still be inspected even if the inspector hasn’t been able to speak to anyone.
+You’ll still be inspected even if the inspector has not been able to speak to anyone.

-Childminders or providers that don’t operate regularly will get a call up to 5 days before an inspection to check what days they work.
+Childminders or providers that do not operate regularly will get a call up to 5 days before an inspection to check what days they work.
 You’ll be told what time the inspection will start but not what day it will start.

 You can be inspected without warning.
 This is normally if Ofsted are concerned about the childcare you provide.

 You must tell parents an inspection is going to take place.

 During the inspection